British Army during the American Revolutionary War: Foreign units in British service

 The Hessians served in some capacity in most of the major battles of the war.
 Duke Karl I provided Great Britain with almost 4,000 foot soldiers and 350 dragoons under General Friedrich Adolf Riedesel.
 These soldiers were the majority of the German regulars under General John Burgoyne in the Saratoga campaign of 1777, and were generally referred to as "Brunswickers."

 The combined forces from Braunschweig and Hesse-Hanau accounted for nearly half of Burgoyne's army.

-The Jagers were greatly prized by British commanders, their skill in skirmishing and scouting meant they continued to serve in the Southern campaigns under Cornwallis until the end of the war.
+The Jägers were greatly prized by British commanders, their skill in skirmishing and scouting meant they continued to serve in the Southern campaigns under Cornwallis until the end of the war.

 Soldiers from Hanover also formed part of the garrisons at Gibraltar and Minorca, and two regiments participated in the Siege of Cuddalore.

-Other than mercenary troops, the Company army serving in India consisted of regular British troops alongside native Indian Sepoys.
+Other than mercenary troops, the Company armies serving in India consisted of regular British troops alongside native Indian sepoys.
 Foreigners were also present among the regular British officer corps.
-The Swiss-born Major-General Augustine Prévost commanded the successful defense of Savannah in 1779.
-The former Jacobite officer Allan Maclean of Torloisk, who had previously held commission in the Dutch service, was second in command during the successful defense of Quebec in 1775.
+The Swiss-born Major General Augustine Prévost commanded the successful defence of Savannah in 1779.
+The former Jacobite officer Allan Maclean of Torloisk, who had previously held commission in the Dutch service, was second in command during the successful defence of Quebec in 1775.
 Another Swiss-born officer Frederick Haldimand served as Governor of Quebec in the later stages of the war.
 Huguenots, and exiled Corsicans also served amongst the regular and officers ranks.

 Campaigns

-Boston 1774–75
+Boston, 1774–1775

+British troops had been stationed in Boston since 1769 amid rising tensions between colonial subjects and the parliament in Great Britain.
+Fearing the impending insurrection General Thomas Gage dispatched an expedition to remove gunpowder from the powder magazine in Massachusetts on 1 September 1774.
+The next year on the night of 18 April 1775, Gage sent a further 700 men to seize munitions stored by the colonial militia at Concord, leading to the Battles of Lexington and Concord, the first battles of the American Revolutionary War.

+The British troops stationed in Boston were largely inexperienced, and by the time the redcoats began the return march to Boston, several thousand American militiamen had gathered along the road.
+A running battle ensued, and the British detachment suffered heavily before reaching Charlestown.
+The British army in Boston found itself under siege by thousands of colonial militia.

+On 17 June, British forces now under the command of General William Howe retaliated, seizing the Charlestown peninsula in the Battle of Bunker Hill.
+Although successful in his objective, the British forces suffered heavy casualties in taking the position.
+Both sides remained at stalemate until guns were placed on the Dorchester Heights, at which point Howe's position became untenable and the British abandoned Boston entirely.
+Howe wrote on 5 March 1776:

 "The rebels have done more in one night than my whole army would have done in a month."